ditatompel/insights/content/tutorials/how-to-install-dante-socks-proxy-on-ubuntu/index.md

 ## Troubleshooting

-If you cannot establish a `SOCKS5` connection to your _proxy server_, make sure the _port_ used by Dante is open. run the following `ufw` command (for Debian-based systems) to open a port from the firewall:
+If you cannot establish a `SOCKS5` connection to your _proxy server_, make sure the _port_ used by Dante is open.
+Run the following `ufw` command (for Debian-based systems) to open a port from the firewall:

 ```shell
 ufw allow proto tcp to any port 1080